Fort Worth, Texas, police officer who fatally shot Atatiana Jefferson resigns

 Body camera shows that when police arrived, an officer shined a flashlight through Jefferson's window and yelled, "Put your hands up — show me your hands," before firing a single shot at Jefferson seconds later.

-Lee Merritt, an attorney for the family, called the Fort Worth police department's response to the situation "absurd" and said at a news conference that he was asking the U.S. Department of Justice to "come in and take a conscious look at the policies and procedures that allow something like this to happen."
+Lee Merritt, an attorney for the family, called the Fort Worth police department's response to the situation "absurd" and said he was asking the U.S. Department of Justice to "come in and take a conscious look at the policies and procedures that allow something like this to happen."

 The killing comes less than two weeks after Amber Guyger, a former police officer in nearby Dallas, was convicted of murder for fatally shooting a man in his home that she mistook for her own last year.
 In both instances, the officer was white and the victim was black.